How Use Filters in Gmail to Clean Up Your Inbox Fast

 Here is a sneaky little tidbit that will have you down to inbox zero in no time.

-So, let’s say ABC has sent me emails in the past that are clogging up my inbox.
+So, let’s say ABC has sent me emails in the past that I have ignored and they are just sitting my inbox.
 Gmail will take them out of my inbox, mark them as read, and assign them the proper label.

 A Word on Labels and Folders